 - Community Involvement,

 - Justice, Equity, Diversity & Inclusion,

-- Supporting photos or documents that demonstrate the impact or contribution of the nominee.
+- Optional: Supporting photos or documents that demonstrate the impact or contribution of the nominee.

 Who can nominate?

 Nominations may be put forward by the BCMA Staff, Council, and Committee Members in an effort to ensure that no deserving recipient is overlooked.